gaphor/gaphor/docs/design_principles.md

 many enterprise modeling tools) provides an awful user experience.
 We want users to want to use Gaphor on a regular basis, so we aim for it to be a tool that's pleasant to look at and easy to work with.

+## What else?

+* **Idempotency** Allow the same operation to be applied multiple times.
+This should not affect the result.
+* **Event Driven** Gaphor is a user application.
+It acts to user events.
+The application uses an internal event dispatches (event bus) to distribute events to interested parties.
+  Everyone should be able to listen to events.